bparanj/crystal/computer/electronics/zettel/led.md

 ### Overview:
 An **LED** (Light Emitting Diode) is a semiconductor device that emits light when current flows through it in the forward direction.
 Unlike incandescent bulbs, LEDs are highly efficient, durable, and have a longer lifespan.
-They are commonly used in displays, indicators, lighting, and many other applications due to their energy efficiency and versatility.
+They are  used in displays, indicators, lighting, and many other applications due to their energy efficiency and versatility.

 ---